A simulation framework for SiPMs: Application 1: A Ring Imaging Cherenkov detector

-At the same time, the fraction of rejected noise amounts to 87$\%$ for a threshold of 3 hits/MPPCa, 99.3$\%$ for a threshold of 5 hits/MPPCa, and 100$\%$ hits for the largest threshold of 10 hits/MPPCa.
+At the same time, the fraction of rejected noise amounts to 87$\%$ for a threshold of 3 hits per SiPM array, 99.3$\%$ for a threshold of 5 hits per SiPM array, and 100$\%$ hits for the largest threshold of 10 hits per SiPM array.
 Figure \ref{fig:rich_eval} shows the fraction of signal and noise depending on the applied threshold.
-The noise is totally rejected above 5 hits/MPPCa preserving 71$\%$ of the signal.
+The noise is totally rejected above 5 hits per SiPM array preserving 71$\%$ of the signal.

 The code used for performing the RICH example is attached in \ref{app::module} and the Python module code is accessible at the \href{https://github.com/JesusPenha/SiPM-APD-MPPC}{Github} repository.
 Table \ref{tab:parameters} summarizes the model parameters.